jainnielyn/100-days-of-code/log.md

 **Thoughts** He is going away on a trip at the end of the week, and I would like to finish the website before then.

+### Day 63: January 31, Thu

+**Today's Progress**: Worked on freecodecamp's product landing page.
+Ticked some more requirements, everything except for the flexbox.

+**Thoughts** It does indeed stick more when you use what you've learned.
+This is good.